hj24/bookmark-search/README.md

 # bookmark-search
-A chrome extension for searching your bookmarks.
+A chrome extension for searching and manage your bookmarks.